jyhrehjohnson/fossilsdb1/README.md

 -Under the 'Casts' header click 'Fossils'

--Once you have clicked 'Fossils' you will be brought to the admin page where you can input fossils
+-Once you have clicked 'Fossils' you will be brought to the admin page where you can input fossils.

--I have provided an example input file for you to test the input function of the admin
+-I have provided an example input file for you to test the file import capabilities of the admin.

--Use the export button to export the information presented in the admin
+-Use the export button to export the information displayed in the admin.